elisa-lj11/tdf-fa25-elisa-lupin-jimenez/README.md

 The first step in getting our ripple effect to work would be to set up the API calls using [OpenMeteo's Marine Weather API](https://open-meteo.com/en/docs/marine-weather-api).
 We decided to focus on just the wave height, wave period, and wave direction since we believed these parameters would interplay to give us the most interesting visual effect.

 Building off of Roopa's [WeatherAPIExample.ino sketch](/scripts/WeatherAPIExample.ino), we worked with [Gemini](https://gemini.google.com/share/952c75304788) to create a first version of our API data visualization script.
 The main things I specified in the prompt, along with the (FIXME: which blocks of code did I give it?) were to move the ripple in the wave direction received from the API (starting with North, West, East, and South), to adjust the brightness of the backdrop (which would remain a constant blue color) according to the height of the wave, and to make a new ripple according to the wave period (for instance, if the wave period is 5 seconds, we see a new ripple every 5 seconds).
-FIXME: did I make a decision about what to do with height yet?
+We weren't quite sure what we wanted to do with the height value yet, but figured the period and direction would be plenty to start with.

 FIXME: video of first wave ripple
 <img width="600" alt="" src="/assets/oct19-25/matrix-test.gif">